lbormann/darts-hub/README.md

 Every app in a profile can be marked for start by checking it.
 Apps that are mandantory for particular profile can't be unchecked.
 To start a selected profile click the button next to profile selection.
 On profile-start the application will check every included app for existence, installs it or updates it if it isn't up-to-date.
 If an app needs configuration, autodarts-desktop will display a configuration window to organize that.
 Configuration is explained in the next section.
 To close a running app use the ecks-symbol.
 To see an apps output click the monitor-symbol that should appear after a short time since app-start.
 It shows full details of app events in realtime.
-You can also rename every app: use a right click for that.
-You can always return to the default name by leave an empty value.
+You can also rename every app: use a right click for that; you can always return to the default name by entering an empty value.

 ### App-configuration